 Information about your Covid-19 status and the fact that you are self-isolating/in quarantine will be processed in accordance with the BU Data Protection policy.
 We will only share your information in identifiable form where this is necessary for the purposes outlined in this notice.

 Recording information about your presence on BU premises

-While the pandemic continues we may record some additional data about dates and times when you have been on BU premises, where this can reasonably be recorded.
+We may record some additional data about dates and times when you have been on BU premises, where this can reasonably be recorded.
 BU does not have the facility to record information about your presence on BU premises generally, e.g. your entry to or exit from BU campuses or specific BU buildings.
 BU is not planning to use tracking technology to record individuals’ presence on BU premises.
-We will record information about your physical use of Library, the gym and certain other on-campus facilities (as legally required for Test and Trace as described above).
+We may record information about your physical use of Library, the gym and certain other on-campus facilities.
 We may record attendance at timetabled teaching and learning sessions or other pre-arranged meetings with BU staff (in addition to any recording of attendance data usually undertaken in accordance with BU’s Engagement Monitoring and Withdrawal Procedure (3K) (pdf 299kb)).
-Such information will only be kept for 21 days and we will use it only for the purposes described above.
 For these purposes we may also use timetabling information (where relevant) to identify when you were on BU premises.